 “Yeah, why not!”

 Before we continue with this confessional, we’d like to ask a nagging question: Does anyone ever buy a fruitcake?
 Probably not.
 Because everyone knows that someone somewhere has one they’re trying to give away!
-Actually, legend has it that there are only a finite number of fruitcakes still in existence, all of them baked centuries ago by trolls living in a trailer park.
-These dried out blocks of fruit and nuts just stay in circulation … making the rounds … the quintessential objects of re-gifting … forever … and ever … amen!
+Actually, legend has it that there are only a finite number of fruitcakes still in existence, all of them baked centuries ago by trolls living under a bridge.
+These dried out blocks of fruit and nuts just stay in circulation … making the rounds … the quintessential objects of re-gifting … forever … and ever … Hallelujah … Hallelujah! *Sigh!*

 There’s a scientific theory that should anyone — let’s say, someone who’s delirious from hunger — ever actually eat one, it would drastically decrease the surplus population of fruitcakes, ushering in the end of civilization as we know it!
 But not to worry, Christmas is just around the corner!
 And fruitcakes are the gift that keeps on giving!
 Year after year after year!